-E. Foreign qualifications (non-EEA)
+D. Foreign qualifications (non-EEA)

 - 1. A non-European certificate that according to NUFFIC and/or NARIC standards is equivalent to a Dutch VWO certificate will grant access to university in the Netherlands. - 2.
-The same requirements that also apply to candidates with an HBO (university of applied science) propaedeutic certificate will apply to these candidates in the entrance examination as defined in Article 7.28.3 of the Act (see A). - 3.
-Non-native speakers of Dutch who wish to be admitted to the Bachelor's degree programmes in Biology, Life Science and Technology, or Pharmacy must also have passed the State Examination in Dutch as a Second Language, Programme II (NT2-II). - 4.
-In addition, candidates are required to be competent in English: an IELTS score of 6.5, a TOEFL score of 580 (paper-based), of 237 (computer-based) or of 92 (internet-based) or equivalent. - 5.
-The Admissions Board Bachelor's programmes FST will determine whether deficiencies have been compensated satisfactorily.
+In the entrance examination, as referred to in art.
+7.28, paragraph 3 of the Act, per country and educational institution specific training conditions are mentioned.
+These are standardized.
+The entrance examination is, in accordance with the Admissions Board Bachelor's programmes FSE, carried out by the Admissions Office.
+If for a specific diploma no standardisation has taken place then the requirements as formulated for candidates with a HBO (university of applied science) propaedeutic certificate will apply to these candidates in the entrance examination as defined in Article 7.28.3 of the Act (see A). - 3.
+In addition, candidates are required to be competent in English:

+IELTS (Academic) 6.5 - no less than 6.0 on each section TOEFL IBT (internet-based test) 92 - no less than 21 on each section TOEFL CBT (computer-based test) 237 - no less than 21 on each section TOEFL PBT (paper-based test) 580 - no less than 55 on each section Cambridge English CAE or CPE Certificate

+English language test - University of Groningen Language Minimum section scores C2 or C1 (one B2 Centre allowed)

+4. The Admissions Board of the bachelor programmes of the FSE will determine whether deficiencies have been compensated satisfactorily.

-F. Entrance examination
+E. Entrance examination (Colloquium Doctum)